A-Level Spanish | Homeschooling Courses | Oxford Home Schooling

 Meet Our Tutors

-I have been tutoring languages in both a classroom, in small groups, and in a one-on-one environment for approximately 20 years.
+I have been tutoring languages in school classrooms, in small groups, and in a one-on-one environment for approximately 20 years.
 I am passionate about languages and I love meeting people who feel like-minded in this regard.
-I studied Spanish at University and then worked in Spain in Barcelona and decided to come home to start up my own freelancing business teaching languages.
+I studied Spanish at University and then worked in Spain (in Barcelona) before deciding to come home to start up my own freelancing business teaching languages.

-I hope I can nurture your enthusiasm for language and that together we can go on a journey to develop your skills.
+I hope I can nurture your enthusiasm for the Spanish language and that together we can go on a journey to develop your skills.

 Georgia Kennett-Johnson